hafsaharbotuzon24-lgtm/final-project-Team_Plasma-BSIT2a/README.md

 * **Pixel Studio:** Creating the "Medieval-Tech" pixel art sprites and environmental assets used throughout the game.
 * **Ibis Paint:** Designing high-fidelity UI elements, custom icons, and atmospheric background illustrations.
 * **Lucid Chart:** Mapping out the system architecture, database schema, and the logic flow of the terminal interface.
+* **Render:** For the cloud hosting and deployment of the web service, ensuring the live application is accessible and synchronized with the GitHub repository.

 ---